ohierro/subscriptions/README.md

 $> mvn package
 ```

-Then, you only need to:
+Then, you only need to do:
 ```bash
 $> docker-compose build
 $> docker-compose up